-- Dr Bernadette Byrne (Imperial College London, UK) studies molecular membrane biology.
+- Prof Bernadette Byrne (Imperial College London, UK) studies molecular membrane biology.
 Her research focuses on the structural and functional studies of eukaryotic transporters with particular emphasis on examples from fungi and plants, eg UapA from Aspergillus nidulans and Bor3 from Oryza sativa.
 We engineer proteins to make them more amenable to large scale expression, purification and structure determination by X-ray crystallography.

 - Dr Richard Sear (University of Surrey, UK) is a computational physicist with extensive experience studying crystallisation.
 He is interested in understanding how crystals nucleate and grow, and why some conditions result in huge well-ordered crystals, while in other cases, we only observe poorly ordered crystals around 10 molecules across.
 Techniques used include computer simulation, simple theories, and experiment.